Key Takeaways

 Rearranging your room’s furniture to warm it up might not make sense, but there’s a logical explanation.

-The window glass cools down during the night, leading to cold air near the window.
-If your bed is right next to the window, you will feel cold, affecting your sleep.
+The window glass cools at night, resulting in cold air near the window.
+If your bed is next to the window, you may feel cold, which can affect your sleep.
 Plus, if your windows are not insulated, incoming cold drafts will further exacerbate the issue.
 Try shifting your bed in the opposite direction, away from the windows, to stay warm without heat.

-Warming up your room without a heater can be tricky, but tips such as sealing air leaks to prevent cold drafts, letting the sun in, and using thermal curtains to retain heat can be highly beneficial.
-Moreover, in freezing weather, switch to smart heating to maintain comfort and save on heating costs.
+Warming your room without a heater can be challenging, but measures such as sealing air leaks to prevent drafts, letting in sunlight, and using thermal curtains to retain heat can be highly beneficial.
+Moreover, in cold weather, switch to smart heating to maintain comfort and reduce heating costs.